 Acknowledgments

 People who contributed to the work but do not fit the criteria for authors should be listed in the Acknowledgments, along with their contributions.
-Authors are requested to ensure that anyone named in the Acknowledgments agrees to being so named.
+Authors are requested to ensure that anyone named in the Acknowledgment agrees to being so named.

 References